equinusocio/astorinomattia.com/src/blog/web-components-the-right-way.md

   </todo-list>
 ```

-In this example we built a custom todo list using two separated components.
-The `todo-list` element is just a wrapper that will accept only `todo-li` elements as children (as for ul/ol with li) and the `todo-li` element is used to define the list tasks with a priority indicator and an encapsulated native checkbox.
+In this example, we built a custom todo list using two separate components.
+The `todo-list` element is just a wrapper that will accept only `todo-li` elements as children (as for ul/or with li) and the `todo-li` element is used to define the list tasks with a priority indicator and an encapsulated native checkbox.

 ![Schermata 2018-11-19 alle 17.42.12](https://images.ctfassets.net/gz0sygvqczyz/2YhYmaXUWAESI4uQs6Yeqm/602f69c6b349c910d212058fb0c403ea/Schermata_2018-11-19_alle_17.42.12.png)

 ## In conclusion

 Composition.
 Web Components are useful to create new HTML elements that will compose web interfaces, as we have always done.
-Custom and native html elements are the ”tree leaves”, so it is an error consider them as a “big” app containers, or as application data containers.
-For more info, I suggest you to read the [official documentation](https://developers.google.com/web/fundamentals/web-components/) written by Google guys, in which you will find all about web components, custom elements, shadow DOM and best practices.
+Custom and native HTML elements are the ”tree leaves”, so it is an error consider them as a “big” app containers, or as application data containers.
+For more info, I suggest reading the [official documentation](https://developers.google.com/web/fundamentals/web-components/) written by Google guys, in which you will find all about web components, custom elements, shadow DOM, and best practices.